Nalu116/Orbits-II/README.md

-# Orbits-II: AE 5614 Spaceflight Mechanics WORK IN PROGRESS - I HAVE NO IDEA WHERE ALL MY FILES FROM SCHOOL WENT THEY ARE SCATTERED AND INCOMPLETE LOL
+# Orbits-II: AE 5614 Spaceflight Mechanics WORK IN PROGRESS - I have no idea where all my files from school went.
+They are scattered.
+One of them I found is quite incomplete

 This is not at all polished lol I just grabbed files from back in the day and threw them here for reference (I was a terrible student)